sanssecours/Computer-Aided-Verification/Computer Aided Verification [Exercises 2014] Assignment.md

 3. Show the definition of AU on slide 16 of alecture2.pdf

-4. Prove or disprove that the results on slide 16 or alecture2.pdf also hold with fairness constraints.
+4. Prove or disprove that the results on slide 16 of alecture2.pdf also hold with fairness constraints.

 5. Implement a solver for the Rubik's cube in SMV or SPIN.
 Idea: Implement the moves of the cube as nondeterministic steps.
 Specify that the solution is not reachable, and let the model checker compute a solution as a counterexample to this specification.